Cadene/bootstrap.pytorch/README.md

 **Logs**

 - everything related to an experiment is stored in the same directory (logs, checkpoints, visualizations, options, etc.)
-- the experiment directores can be named as desired (including datetime, hyperparamters, server name, etc.) to ensure a personalized workflow
+- the experiment directores can be named as desired (example: `logs/mnist/2018-01-15-14-59_sgd`, `logs/batch_size_small/server1_gpu2`, etc.) to ensure a personalized workflow
 - the print function is replaced by a logger to be able to add useful information such as line number and file name where the log function has been called
 - the log function write everythings in a text file to ensure that you can access to the full workflow trace at any time
 - information such as the loss per epoch, metrics per epoch, loss per batch, metrics per batch are automatically saved in logs.json